cqframework/cql-execution/.github/pull_request_template.md

 Submitter and reviewer should ✔ when done.
 For items that are not-applicable, mark "N/A" and ✔.

-[CDS Connect](https://cds.ahrq.gov/cdsconnect) and [MADiE](https://www.emeasuretool.cms.gov/madie) are the main users of this repository.
-It is strongly recommended to include a person from each of those projects as a reviewer.

 **Submitter:**

 - [ ] This pull request describes why these changes were made
 - [ ] Code diff has been done and been reviewed (it does not contain: additional white space, not applicable code changes, debug statements, etc.)
 - [ ] Tests are included and test edge cases